 American Income Life Insurance Review

-In this review, we take an in-depth look at American Income Life, its history, its financial ratings, the range of policies it offers, as well as its strengths and shortcomings.
+Continue reading for an in-depth look at American Income Life, its history, its financial ratings, the range of policies it offers, as well as its strengths and shortcomings.

 Compare and Save.
 Get a Quote Today.

 In 1951, Harold Goodman and Bernard Rapoport established American Income in Indianapolis, Indiana.
 The company started its operations by selling affordably priced hospital insurance plans.
 Within two years, the company managed to achieve a milestone - $1 million in premiums.(1)